 Explore it on Goodreads or Amazon.

-Other books by this author include Cursed, Taken, Chosen, Hidden, Veiled, Burned, Bound
+Other books by this author which I have reviewed include Cursed, Taken, Chosen, Hidden, Veiled, Burned, Bound

 First in the Alex Verus urban fantasy series about an unaligned mage who learned from past mistakes.